 In order to ensure that we continue to recruit the best aspiring new barristers, following our relaunch we have significantly increased our pupillage awards which are now among the best in the market, and we have adjusted our marking criteria

-Applications for pupillage starting in Autumn 2022 and 2023 will be considered through our own application form.
+Applications for pupillage starting in Autumn 2024 will be considered through our own application form.
 Please click on the links for the Application form and for the Equality and Diversity Monitoring Form.

 Pupils will be funded through a combination of an award scheme and guaranteed earnings.
 The overall award is up to £40,000 over the period of pupillage: